Bride and groom kiss in front of Romsey Abbey

 Do weddings in the Abbey feel very formal or restrictive?

-And in terms of restrictions, as the in-house photographer best known to everyone at the Abbey, I know all the spaces intimately and permitted a little latitude to capture the photographs I need for you.
+And as the in-house photographer best known to everyone at the Abbey, I know all the spaces intimately, and how to take the best photographs for you without causing disturbance.

 Will photography take a long time after the service?